NetSparkleUpdater/NetSparkle/README.md

 ## History
-8 March 2013 John Hatton: Goals:
+8 March 2013 John Hatton: Talking to Jim Graham, forked with these goals:

  - Reduce/remove the current "loop" background orientation.
 Most apps just want to check on launch.
  - Remove dependency on NLog